acsalu/JGIDigiTiki/Progress_Tracker.md

 1. GPS: it's still giving me only one location per follow.
 I noticed that when I first started the follow, it gave me coordinates on the main screen (very cool!), but then when I moved to the next interval, it said 'you are at 0,0'.
 I made sure to wait at least 15 minutes, but it never reported a location (either on the tablet or in the output file). --- rewrote the functions entirely.
 Added GPS Monitor screen.
 2. GPS: the app always gives the same starting coordinates, and doesn't update after the specified number of minutes. --- Needs to be replicated.
 13. I made sure I had a strong signal (outside), then started a follow at 11:00.
 At 11:15 I moved the unit several meters, then again at 11:30 before stopping the follow.
 See the attached output – the location never changes, and it seems to be trying to take several readings per interval.
-## FollowScreen
-15. Entering foods: When I choose a start time, food name or part name, the choice remains selected for a few seconds, then reverts to the default (e.g. “Chagua Chakula”).
-Not noticed.
-16. Entering other species - Same problem as with the foods – fields keep resetting.
-Not noticed.
-How to replicate?
-6. FollowScreen: Sometimes the Icons are too big, pushing the females off the edge of the screen.
-Fixed when app is killed and restarted. --- which icons?
-10. Summary Screen – crashes when press on a time to return to.
-FollowScreen -> SummaryScreen -> FollowScreen crashes app.

 ## Bugs yet to be solved:
 8. FollowScreen: There are still lots of issues when going back to previous intervals to change arrival data